jackrobertscott/hobson-180221/README.md

 ## Usage

-Hobson takes advantage of the awesome powers of mongoose for defining schemas and models.
+hobson takes advantage of the awesome powers of mongoose for defining schemas and models.

 **Step 1.** Create your mongoose schema